Home / Uncategorized / ✔️ How To Use /Worldborder command in Minecraft Java Eddition ✔️

 Shrinking the World Border

-You can also shrink the border by adding a negative value.
-For example, to reduce the border by 10 blocks over 10 seconds:
+You can also shrink the border by using a negative value.
+For example, to shrink by 10 blocks over 10 seconds:

 /worldborder add -10 10